No767/discord-ext-ipcx/.github/CONTRIBUTING.md

 The following is a set of guidelines for contributing to the repository.
 These are not hard rules.

-## I'm confused and want to ask questions!
+## I'm confused and want to ask questions

 Generally, there are much better resources that are available.
 These include: